mikegagnon/robodojo/doc/doc/main.md

 Unfortunately, the virus is so effective it ends up [infecting Blue's bots](##pv1-self-infect) at the frontier.

-Furthermore, Prototype Virus 1 has no mechanism to tapout its opponent;
+Furthermore, Prototype Virus 1 has no mechanism to crash its opponent;
 it merely spreads a virus.

 ~pv1-program